-The candidates never have to have a relationship with one another.
+The candidates don’t have a personal relationship with one another.
 They don’t have to wipe all this up, and try to get along.
 Things have been said that can’t be taken away, but they can turn the next political page.

-All of us are left to mop up what’s left from the fight.
+Yet all of us who have been watching and having conversations – or really bad arguments – with our loved ones are left to mop up what’s left from the fight.

 Maybe you’ve learned that friends have opposing views to yours.
 Maybe you’ve heard someone you love or admire be dismissive of what you deeply view as immoral or wrong.
 Maybe your neighbors had political signs in their yards that surprised or disappointed you.

-Before I go into some political rant about why our country is great because we tolerate differences, I’m going to stop.
-It’s one thing to appreciate that fact, and be grateful we live in that kind of country.
-I hope we all do feel grateful for that.
-It’s another when it’s your good friend, your brother, or your partner that you’ve argued with, or you see differently now.
+Before I go into some political rant about why a country is great because its culture tolerates differences, I’m going to stop.
+It’s one thing to appreciate that fact, and be grateful you live in a free country.
+I hope you do feel grateful for that – if indeed you do.
+It’s another when you disagree sometimes vehemently with your good friend, your brother, a parent, or even your partner.

 It can feel like a tremendous loss.

-Years ago, a good friend of mine, who was a stay-at-home mom, and I laughed, as we noticed something about our children’s birthday parties.
-We had attended several recently, and saw that all the SAHMs tended to gather in one spot, and the working-outside-the-home moms grouped in another.
-This wasn’t an intentional thing, but what appeared to be a natural, unconscious selection.
+Years ago, a good friend of mine Sarah and I laughed at a pattern of behavior that we noticed in the parents of our kids.
+Sarah was a stay-at-home mom and I of course was a “working for a salary” mom, as I like to say.
+What we noticed happened at our children’s birthday parties.
+We’d attended several recently, and saw that all the SAHMs (stay at home moms or “working for no salary” moms) tended to gather in one spot, and the working-for-salaries moms grouped in another.
+This didn’t appear to be an intentional thing, but a natural, unconscious selection.

 As people, we look to each other for support.
-We want to feel that our views and our choices are right.
+We want to feel that our views and our choices are right or are the best we could make.
 It helps all of us cope with the fear and anxiety of living.
 We join groups — churches, clubs, political parties, causes, or simple birthday party crowds — in order to bond with like-minded people.